Skreczko/enrich-csv-files/EXPLAIN_CODE.md

-## build project + .env
-Please modify .env.example to .env.
-Without that action, you will not be able to build project.
+### store files
+Files should be stored in external services, ie S3.

+### celery
+adding priority to celery.
+Create function to assign priority by file size.

+### monitoring
+Datadog could be applied / or logs.

 ## urls.py
 Decided to change path to re_path, as I wanted to keep original project structure provided by Jakub.
-That allowed me to pass URL paths directly to React Router
+That allowed me to pass URL paths directly to React Router.

+Optimization as lazy_import for urls paths by custom function (lazy_function_view)

 ## docker-compose.yml
 Decided to include to django container only necessary folders or files from "frontend".
 For this case,